Lyme Bay Holidays, Lyme Regis

 The Volunteer Inn, Good Food, Fine Wines, Broad Street

-Antiques, Arts & Crafts, Galleries and Gifts
+Antiques, Arts & Crafts, Galleries

 Artists and Photographers